Holland, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you find the correct type.
-The vast majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Make sure to get the right type.
+Most adapters available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 • Luggage scale to avoid fees

-If you are intending to visit the heavenly The Churchville Nature Center, it's worthwhile to wear modest clothing:
+If you intend to visit the must-see The Churchville Nature Center, it's worthwhile to wear modest clothing:

 What to wear/what to pack: